 Georgie’s collection ‘Palazzo di Giardino’ was initially inspired by intricate and elegant Florentine architecture.
 Golden silk satins and chiffons are layered with lace appliqué and hints of blue, accented with crackled blue leather and embellished with beading.
 The collection is aimed at a boutique lingerie level.

-‘Bella Suora’ drew its inspiration from the catacombs of Napoli and the clothing of Italian widows and nuns, in particular the use of lace and structure head-dresses.
-Selina created a collection of luxury lingerie, pairing unusual materials – carbon fibre was used to create structure, contoured pieces, which leavers laces gave lingerie an elegant contrast.
+‘Bella Suora’ drew its inspiration from the catacombs of Napoli and the clothing of Italian widows and nuns, in particular the use of lace and structured head-dresses.
+Selina created a collection of luxury lingerie, pairing unusual materials — carbon fibre was used to create structured, contoured pieces, while Leavers laces gave the lingerie an elegant contrast.

 Readers: Which of these designs are your favourite?
 Have you ever considered studying lingerie design?